Maurice FitzGerald, 6th Duke of Leinster

-Maurice FitzGerald, 6th Duke of Leinster (1 March 1887 – 4 February 1922), was the eldest son of the 5th Duke of Leinster and his wife, the former Lady Hermione Wilhelmina Duncombe, a daughter of The 1st Earl of Feversham.
+Maurice FitzGerald, 6th Duke of Leinster (1 March 1887 – 4 February 1922), styled Marquess of Kildare until 1893, was the eldest son of the 5th Duke of Leinster and his wife, the former Lady Hermione Wilhelmina Duncombe, a daughter of the 1st Earl of Feversham.

 Biography

 Born at Kilkea Castle and never married but was educated at Eton College, he acceded to the dukedom and its related titles upon his father's death from typhoid fever in 1893, at age 42; his mother died of tuberculosis in 1895, at age 30.